mkrolczykk/airflow-project/README.md

-# GridU Airflow course project
+# Big data Apache Airflow project
-Airflow capstone project <br />
 Open 'the_content_of_the_task.md' file to read the task content

 ## Table of contents